 This is not Field Strong’s first rodeo with French Contrast.
 John and I tested Cal Dietz’s Triphasic Training program on two separate occasions; First, to understand the volume and intensity first hand.
 The second, after seeing the results, with a mission of generating an at-home version that anyone can follow on their own.
 Cal’s program called for sets of 2-6 reps up to and beyond 105% your 1RM.
 Even with a skilled training partner present, this program was no cake walk.
 The heavy, hard, fast style of training was so far in Field Strong’s wheelhouse we needed a way to give our athlete’s a taste.

-After much thought and deliberation with Dietz, John unleashed a single-athlete version of Cal’s Triphasic Training on Field Strong at the beginning of 2020.
-This was the first iteration of the French Contrast cycle.
+After much thought and deliberation with Dietz, John unleashed a single-athlete version of Cal’s Triphasic Training on Field Strong.

 Cal’s typical application of his training involves movements that NEED at least one spotter but John was able to select, load, and arrange movements accordingly to get the desired training response and keep the individual athlete safe at home or in a globo gym with the untrustworthy bro-spotters wearing weight lifting gloves curling in the squat racks and posing in the mirrors.

-Now, John has unleashed French Contrast 2.0, a 10-week cycle, on the world.
+Now, John has unleashed French Contrast, a 8-week cycle, on the world.
 Or at least on the people of this world who are following our flagship program, Field Strong.

 What is French Contrast